diagram money concept scaled

 Inventory Issues Impact Sales

-Sold-out products can interrupt your ability to sell on Amazon and reduce customer confidence in your brand.
+Sold out products can interrupt your ability to sell on Amazon and reduce customer confidence in your brand.
 It will also negatively impact your Amazon keyword ranking, which sellers often must cultivate for years.
-You’ll then lose out on customer reviews, and previously loyal customers will begin purchasing from someone else – requiring significant marketing resources you don’t have to regain their favor or replace them with new customers.
+You'll then lose out on customer reviews, and previously loyal customers will begin purchasing from someone else – requiring significant marketing resources you don't have to regain their favor or replace them with new customers.

 Impact on Regular Business Operations

-Marketing, research, and innovation are crucial for consistently staying on top of your market niche – but during a cash crunch, these become “extras” that are usually the first to go when margins tighten.
-It creates a catch-22, where getting back on top requires loosening up funds to expand, just when you are contracting.
-Amazon FBA cash flow issues can motivate you to slash many first-line items that, if you could hold on, would help your business grow.
-Factors necessary for long- or even medium-term growth suddenly become non-essential when the short-term gain is threatened.
+Research and innovation are crucial for consistently staying on top of your market niche – but during a cash crunch, these become "extras" that are usually the first to go when margins tighten.
+It creates a Catch-22 where getting back on top requires loosening up funds to expand just when you are contracting.

 Putting Personal Finances at Risk